First I had to find the Elephant Man.

 I followed the sound and stopped to ask a young boy if he knew Pat Anthony.
-When I told the boy Pat had said I could ride an elephant, he laughed.
-"Pat doesn't have anything to do with the elephants!"
+I told the boy that Pat said I could ride an elephant.
+He laughed, "Pat doesn't have anything to do with the elephants!"
 A sluggish, shirtless man nearby chimed in, "Pat was pullin' your leg.
 You can't ride an elephant.
 Joe owns the elephants!"
-I calmly explained to the boy and man that I'd just driven 3 hours to ride an elephant...when the sluggish man pointed and laughed, "Well here Pat comes."
+I calmly explained to the boy and man that I'd just driven 3 hours to ride an elephant.
+Suddenly, the sluggish laughed and pointed with new energy.
+"Well here Pat comes."

 I turned to face Pat who was walking towards me with a grin.
-I could hear the sluggish man under his breath, "I can't wait to hear this.
+I could hear Sluggish Man under his breath, "I can't wait to hear this.
 She better chew him out."
 I firmly told Pat I had come to ride.
-"Of course you can." he answered as he moved towards a weathered trailer and knocked on the door.
-A frowning man with jet black hair and tattooed arms finally answered, griping about being woken from a nap.
+"Of course you can." he answered, as he moved towards a weathered trailer.
+He knocked on the door and we waited.
+Eventually, a scowling man with jet black hair and tattooed arms answered.
+He mumbled about being woken from a nap.
 It took some convincing, but Joe finally agreed to get me up on an elephant.

 I chose to believe my dream had been fulfilled!
-After climbing down, my mom and I walked away chuckling at the silliness of the whole event.
+After climbing down, Mom and I walked away chuckling at the silliness of the whole event.
 Before long we were seated in the flimsy stands to watch the circus.
 The Poplar Bluff scene was a bit different than the St. Louis version.
-As my diary reads, "Pudgy girls wobbled along the soggy grass in their sparkly costumes, spiked heels sinking with each step."
+As my diary reads, "Pudgy girls wobbled over the soggy grass in their sparkly costumes...their spiked heels sinking with each step...
 Local high school students

 My Circus Kids